Geopolitical Tensions Are Worsening India’s Container Shortage Problem

 India’s reliance on Chinese containers leaves exporters vulnerable as geopolitical tensions disrupt global shipping

-This shortage intensified in July and August as Chinese exporters rushed to ship goods to the U.S. and Europe before an August 31st deadline, aiming to avoid the new duty fees on imports.
+This container shortage intensified in July and August as Chinese exporters rushed to ship goods to the U.S. and Europe before an August 31st deadline, aiming to avoid the new duty fees on imports.

-This shortage intensified in July and August as Chinese exporters rushed to ship goods to the U.S. and Europe before an August 31st deadline, aiming to avoid the new duty fees on imports.
+This container shortage intensified in July and August as Chinese exporters rushed to ship goods to the U.S. and Europe before an August 31st deadline, aiming to avoid the new duty fees on imports.

 “Any products exported from China by August 31st were duty-free, while after that, duties were imposed due to political issues and business concerns.
 This is shipping at its best.
 You send ships, cargo, and containers from expected flow areas, particularly where exports surge,” Partha Bhattacharyya, branch manager at Hapag Lloyd Kolkata told The Core.